planetruby/gems/blockchain/07-centralbank.md

 ## Inside Mining - Printing Cryptos, Cryptos, Cryptos on the Blockchain

 What happens when you hit the "Mine a block" button?
-Let follow the code.
+Let's follow the ~~money~~ code.

-The form gets posted by the browser and hits the /mine route in centralbank network service
+The form gets posted by the browser and hits the `/mine` route in centralbank network service:

 ``` ruby
 class Service < Sinatra::Base